 To be admitted at the Degree Programme, students must hold a certification of knowledge of the English language at the level of at least B2.
 Students not holding the required certification may be admitted after an individual evaluation is carried out by the Board of the Degree Programme of their ability to speak in English and the idoneity of their curriculum vitae and studiorum to obtain the requested knowledge.
 The assessment may take place through a colloquium.
 In that case, a certification of English language of at least B2 level has to be obtained anyway by the end of the first year of enrollment.

 Applicants with a foreign University Bachelor degree:

-The fulfilment of the curriculum requirements and the adequacy of the academic preparation is evaluated case-by-case by the Civil Engineering Committee (Consiglio di Corso di Studio).
+The fulfillment of the curriculum requirements and the adequacy of the academic preparation is evaluated case-by-case by the Board of the Degree Programme (Consiglio di Corso di Laurea).
 If a credit/grade conversion (for both course contents and hours) to the Italian system is possible, the requirements listed above are checked.

-For all the students (with Italian or Foreign University Bachelor degree), if one of the above requirements (Curriculum requisites and Academic preparation) is not fulfilled, the Civil Engineering Committee can decide to admit the student on the basis of his whole career.
+For all the students (with Italian or Foreign University Bachelor degree), if one of the above requirements (Curriculum requisites and Academic preparation) is not fulfilled, the Board of the Degree Programme can decide to admit the student on the basis of his whole career.

 The degree programme can provide a session for international students and appoint a commission to assess the students' personal competencies and skills, consistent with the competition notice awarding scholarships (scolarships deadline is usually scheduled in May).

 International students should consider taking a Pre-Master to gain access to universities in Italy when: